Kagura-front-end/Kagura-front-end/README.md

-- 👋 Hi, I’m @Kagura-front-end
+- Hi, I’m @Kagura-front-end
-- 👀 I’m interested in music, design, travelling
-- 🌱 I’m currently learning about frontend development and I'm also learning Japanese as well
-- 💞️ I’m looking to collaborate on a future project
+- I'm a junior front end dev
+- I can use Typescript, React and am looking into other framworks at the moment
 - 📫 How to reach me kuzinaflkuzina@gmail.com

 <!---